Jake McCarthy Player Props: Diamondbacks vs. Nationals

 Jake McCarthy At The Plate

-- McCarthy has picked up a hit in 12 of 29 games this year, with multiple hits six times.
+- In 40.0% of his 30 games this season, McCarthy has picked up at least one hit.
+He's also had six multi-hit games.

-- He has homered in one of 29 games, and in 0.9% of his plate appearances.
+- He has gone deep in one of 30 games, and in 0.9% of his plate appearances.

-- In five games this year, McCarthy has picked up an RBI, with more than one RBI once.
+- McCarthy has driven in a run in five games this season (16.7%), including one multiple-RBI game.

-- In eight games this season (27.6%), he has scored, including multiple runs twice.
+- In eight games this year (26.7%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.